valeev-aidar/bigdata_spark/README.md

-# Introduction to Big Data assignment #2: stream processing with Spark
+# Introduction to Big Data
+# Assignment #2: Stream processing with Spark
+Executable app.jar lies in our folder on the hadoop cluster.

+## Team edinburgh
+Vasiliy Alabugin, Dmitry Grigorev, Aidar Valeev, Nick Gaivoronskiy

 ## How to build the project
 * make sure you have sbt installed.